-Prices for natural gas and electricity are derived from data extracted from the State Statistical Committee of the Republic of Azerbaijan.
+Prices for natural gas and electricity are derived from data extracted from the Tariff (price) Council of Azerbaijan Republic.

 Petroleum products prices are regulated by a collegial executive body, The Tariff (price) Council.
 Its creation was confirmed by the Decree No. 341 of 26 December 2005, the Statute on Tariff (Price) Council of the Azerbaijan Republic, accordingly with the Cabinet of Ministers Resolution No. 178, date 28 September, 2005 on "List of Goods (Works, Services) the Prices (Tariffs) of which are Regulated by the State".
+In accordance with the Resolution No. 341 of the Cabinet of Ministers of the Republic of Azerbaijan dated July 17, 2024, on amendments to the "List of goods (works, services) the prices (tariffs) of which are regulated by the state", approved by the Resolution No. 178 of the Cabinet of Ministers of the Republic of Azerbaijan dated September 28, 2005, bitumen was removed from the list.
 All petroleum products are sold at a regulated price, which are differentiated by production, wholesale and retail prices, except premium gasoline which is imported to the country.
 According to the decision of the Cabinet of Ministers of the Republic of Azerbaijan dated 31 March 2014, gasoline with octane number equal to 95 or above is not regulated by the government, such as Premium Euro-95 gasoline sold since April 2014.
-Gasoline produced domestically including 95 Octane (AI-95) is however regulated.
+Gasoline produced domestically including 95 Octane (Al-95) is however regulated.